Soju: Brands

 New American producers are entering the market.
 Some, like Tokki Soju and West 32 Soju, with initial market penetration in major markets like New York, are finding critical success.
 Tokki Soju won double gold for their barrel-aged soju, Tokki Soju Gold, in the San Francisco Spirits Competition 2021 and 2022.
 West 32 Soju won a gold medal at the 2017 New York International Spirits Competition.
+Minhwa Spirits, located in Doraville, Georgia, is a Korean-American craft distillery and brewery known for producing artisanal soju and makgeolli using traditional ingredients and methods.
+Their flagship Yong Soju (40 % ABV) won Double Gold at the 2024 and Best in class at 2025 San Francisco World Spirits Competition and was named Soju of the Year at the 2024 USA Spirits Ratings.

 A new all natural soju distilled in Germany called ISAE is also entering the premium soju market.
 It is distilled according to the German Purity Law (the Reinheitsgebot) for grain spirits of 1789 and uses 100% regional winter wheat and organic rice.

+Recently, soju has been produced for the younger generation.
+It mainly contains fruit flavor and produces and sells soju with low frequency.

 Consumption

 Although beer, whiskey, and wine have been gaining popularity in recent years, soju remains one of the most popular alcoholic beverages in Korea because of its ready availability and relatively low price.
 More than 3 billion bottles were consumed in South Korea in 2004.
 In 2006, it was estimated that the average adult Korean (older than 20) had consumed 90 bottles of soju during that year.
 In 2014, it was reported that South Koreans of drinking age consumed an average of 13.7 shots of spirit per week, the highest per capita consumption of alcoholic spirits of any country.
 However, due to the lower concentration of alcohol in soju compared to other hard spirits and the lack of an international standard for the volume of a shot, this does not necessarily imply a larger consumption of alcohol from hard spirits.